nextcloud/documentation/user_manual/groupware/calendar.rst

 In the day- and week-view of the calendar you just click, pull and release your cursor over the area when the event is taking place.

+Clicking on the globe button brings up the timezone selector.
+You are able to choose different timezones for the start and end of your event.
+This is useful when travelling.

 .. figure:: images/calendar_new-event_week.png

 The month-view only requires a single click into the area of the target day.